 This is another green and red houseplant that would be well-placed among your holiday decor.
 Keep it around after the festivities are over, to take the edge off the post-holiday blues.

-Reaching about 1.5 feet tall and 1.5 feet wide, Chinese evergreen will thrive in low to bright indirect light.
+Reaching about one and a half feet tall and wide, Chinese evergreen will thrive in low to bright indirect light.
 It should not be allowed to dry out between waterings, but is overall a low maintenance houseplant.

-‘Firecracker,’ a mottled green variety with red to pink leaf margins and veins, is available from Hirt’s Gardens via Amazon.
+‘Hot Pink Valentine Wishes,’ a pink variety with mottled green leaf margins and veins, is available in four-inch pots from the American Plant Exchange via Amazon.

 8. Christmas Cactus